There are few things in life that scream summer to me. This sour cherry crisp is one of them.

 - Preheat the oven to 375

-- in another bowl, combine the flour, oats, and brown sugar.
+- In another bowl, combine the flour, oats, and brown sugar.
 Mix well.

 - Add the butter and with two knives or your fingers, cut in the butter into the oat mixture so that it resembles small marbles.